-Q: Are non-UNM investigators required to submit an FCOI disclosure?
+Q: Are non-UNM investigators required to submit an COI disclosure?

 A: Yes.
-Non-UNM investigators submit their FCOI disclosure via the NON-UNM investigator disclosure site which can be found at the following link.
+Non-UNM investigators submit their COI disclosure via the NON-UNM investigator disclosure which can be found at the following link.
 (ADD LINK)

-Q. When do I submit my FCOI disclosure?
+Q. When do I submit my COI disclosure?

-A. Investigators are urged to submit their FCOI disclosure during the official submission period.
-For the each academic year, the official submission period is from mid August thorugh mid September.
-The were will be a call for submissions every August.
+A. Investigators are urged to submit their COI disclosure during the official submission period.
+For the each academic year, the official submission period is from mid-August through mid-September.
+The call for submissions occurs every August.
 However, investigators are able to submit a disclosure at any time during the academic year.

-Q. How do I submit my FCOI disclosure?
+Q. How do I submit my COI disclosure?

-A. FCOI disclosures are submitted electronically via Opinio.
-The link to the disclosure site can be found at the following link:
+A. COI disclosures are submitted electronically via Opinio.
+The link to the disclosures can be found at the following link: